daos-stack/daos/src/client/dfuse/README.md

 3. Performance considerations
  * Inode lookup

 There is a seperate "inode record" hash table which is consulted on every new file, to check if it's been seen before and to allocate it a new inode.
 To avoid two hash table searches and possible race conditions this code allocates a struct and a new inode number, then calls find_or_insert(), and frees the struct if the entry is already found.
-This means the code will be doing lots of memory allocations which aren't requires and burning through the pid space as it does so.
-Pids are 64 bit so this side isn't a concern, but using the "da" code to keep a cache of pre-allocated inode record entries would speed this up considerably.
+This means the code will be doing lots of memory allocations which aren't requires and burning through the pid space as it does so.  inodes are 64 bit values so this side isn't a concern, but using the "da" code to keep a cache of pre-allocated inode record entries would speed this up considerably.